 - AT&T: Lead insurance recovery attorney against CNA in the successful resolution of AT&T's environmental insurance coverage litigation for a $300 million site in Pennsylvania.

 Bob also has represented The Port Authority of New York and New Jersey, San Diego Unified Port District, General Electric, Thiokol, Waste Management, Alcatel-Lucent, Garmin, SCI, Clorox (First Brands), Saks Fifth Avenue, NYU, Princeton University, United Bank, Spalding, Cascade, Tektronix, Maidenform, Bijan and Evander Holyfield.

-As to asbestos insurance recoveries, Bob represents the Trusts in the W.R.
-Grace, Owens Corning, Congoleum, Fuller-Austin, Swan Transportation (Tyler Pipe), and Asarco cases, and the Asbestos Claimants' Committee in the Kaiser-Gypsum, Federal Mogul, PPG/Pittsburgh Corning, and A.P.
+As to asbestos insurance recoveries, Bob represents the Trusts in the Kaiser-Gypsum, W.R.
+Grace, Owens Corning, Congoleum, Fuller-Austin, Swan Transportation (Tyler Pipe), and Asarco cases, and represented the Asbestos Claimants' Committee in the Federal Mogul, PPG/Pittsburgh Corning, and A.P.
 Green (GIT) bankruptcies.